 Is there a better time to have wisdom teeth removed?

 As wisdom teeth develop, the roots become longer and the jaw bone denser.
-Removing wisdom teeth as a teenager to early twenties can help alleviate potential risk and complications.
-When wisdom teeth are removed in the thirties, forties or beyond, the post-operative course can be prolonged and with a higher risk of complications.
+Removing wisdom teeth from a teenager to the early twenties can help alleviate potential risks and complications.
+When wisdom teeth are removed in the thirties, forties, or beyond, the post-operative course can be prolonged and with a higher risk of complications.
 Treating these complications is often less predictable than with younger patients.
 These complications can include nerve damage which results in loss of feeling to the lip and tongue, infections, pain, delay in healing, and more.

 Most people prefer to be unaware of the experience, usually deciding to be sedated.
 Our office will provide appropriate anesthesia options during your consultation.
 Our office staff has the training, licensing, and experience to provide the safest types of anesthesia.

 The procedure will take about 30-60 minutes.
-There will be an IV placed in your arm or hand to allow access for sedatives and rehydration.
-Local anesthesia will be given so you will wake up from surgery numb and pain free.
+There will be an IV placed in your arm or hand to allow access to sedatives and rehydration.
+Local anesthesia will be given so you will wake up from surgery numb and pain-free.

 Contact Our Office Today To Schedule Your Care

 Fee for treatment is determined by a number of things.
-These factors include the number of teeth being extracted, type of anesthesia, and level of impaction.
-During the consultation the surgeon will review your x-rays and complete an examination.
+These factors include the number of teeth being extracted, the type of anesthesia, and the level of impaction.
+During the consultation, the surgeon will review your x-rays and complete an examination.
 This information will be used in coordination with your insurance benefits to get the most accurate estimate.
 All payments are due the day of surgery.